LalithYagnavalkya/Gains/README.md

 To start using Gains for your customer management needs, follow these steps:

-1. **Contact for Onboarding**: If you're interested in using Gains, please get in touch by filling up the contact me at form at [gains.com](https://gains-pink.vercel.app/).
+1. **Contact for Onboarding**: If you're interested in using Gains, please get in touch by filling up the contact me form at [gains.com](https://gains-pink.vercel.app/).

 2. **Provide Information**: During the onboarding process, you'll be guided through the setup.
 Please be prepared to provide the following information:
    - Business Name